Asian Salmon (aka Sweet & Savory Salmon)

 - In a large zip-top bag, combine honey, soy sauce, rice vinegar, sesame oil, ginger, garlic, green onion, red pepper, pepper, and salt.
 Zip shut and shake to combine.
 (Freezing instructions begin here.)

-- Add salmon filets to the marinade and seal the bag.
-Set on the counter for about 30 minutes, turning once or twice to evenly distribute marinade.
+- Add salmon fillets to the marinade and seal the bag.
+Set in the fridge for 30-60 minutes, turning once or twice to evenly distribute marinade.

-- Preheat oven to 375° F. Line a rimmed baking sheet with foil for easy clean up.
+- Preheat oven to 425° F. Line a rimmed baking sheet with parchment paper or foil for easy cleanup.

-- If you want more caramelization on the outside of the salmon, position the top rack about 6 inches from the broiler.
-When your salmon reaches about 130°F internally, turn on the broiler.
-Broil the salmon on the top rack for 2-3 minutes, or until cooked through and caramelized on top.
+*If you want more caramelization on the outside of the salmon, position the top rack about 6 inches from the broiler.
+When your salmon reaches about 110-115°F internally, turn on the broiler.
+Broil the salmon on the top rack for 2-3 minutes, or until cooked through.

 Freeze For Later: Complete Step 1, preparing marinade in a gallon-sized freezer bag.
 If the salmon is not already frozen, place it in a separate freezer bag or wrap it tightly in plastic wrap and foil.
 Squeeze all air out of bags, seal, and freeze together as a meal kit.
 You could also include a bag of frozen brown rice and stir fry veggies to complete the kit.